 By 2022, El Salvador had a homicide rate of 7.8 per 100,000 individuals.

-In 2022, Mara Salvatrucha (MS-13) and Barrio 18 gangs were estimated to have around some 70,000 members.
+In 2022, it was estimated that the Mara Salvatrucha (MS-13) and Barrio 18 gangs had around 70,000 members.

-On 10 May 2023, President Bukele stated on Twitter that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.
+On May 10, 2023, President Bukele stated on Twitter that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.

-In 2023, El Salvador was ranked the 5th least electoral democratic country in Latin America and the Caribbean by V-Dem Democracy Report.
+El Salvador was ranked the 5th least electoral democratic country in Latin America and the Caribbean in 2023 by V-Dem Democracy Report.

-In January 2024, it was announced that the homicide rate dropped nearly 70% year over year, with 154 in 2023 compared to 495 homicides in 2022.
+In January 2024, it was announced that homicide rate dropped nearly 70% year over year, with 154 homicides in 2023 compared to 495 homicides in 2022.

-In December 2024, Nayib Bukele's government purchased 11 new BTC for over a million dollars, thus strengthening its strategic reserves.
+In December 2024, Nayib Bukele's government purchased 11 new BTC for over a million dollars, strengthening its strategic reserves.

 In 2024, El Salvador was ranked 98th in the Global Innovation Index.